 A great alternative to BP Logix would be the ability to model processes simply.
-Just because you have some big BPMN model doesn’t make you clever or useful.
+Just because you have some big BPMN model doesn’t make it clever or useful.
 In the end, people can/will still have to actually do the process, which comes down to email/spreadsheets (unless you want a 6-month IT project).
-It’s simply ridiculous to use BPMN in today’s age — where people collaborate and don’t follow flowcharts anyway.
-Any alternative to BP Logix must entirely remove the use of flowcharts and in particular — BPMN.
-Unlike what you’ve heard about BPMN — it’s not a “standard” at all — as each vendor creates their own flavor of it.
-This makes the much-touted “standard” and “portability” aspect of it next to impossible to achieve.
+It’s ridiculous to use BPMN in today’s age — where people collaborate and don’t follow flowcharts anyway.

-Tallyfy is the only tool that enables collaboration amongst any kind of role/person — since most people understand the simplicity of the tool in 60 seconds.
-The alternative to BP Logix is not really an alternative at all — it’s an inevitable switch.
+Tallyfy is the only tool that enables anyone to map out a process — since most people understand the simplicity of the tool in 60 seconds.
+The alternative to BP Logix is not really an alternative at all — it’s an inevitable switch that business users crave.

 Consider a beautiful alternative to BP Logix — Tallyfy

 It integrates to everything, and it works for everyone.
 Take a look at Tallyfy – as a viable, user-friendly alternative to BP Logix.

 Tallyfy is the only process tool that anyone can understand in 60 seconds.
 Legacy BPM systems can take 6 months to deploy - if they work at all.

 In the last 10 years - amazing changes happened to business software.
 "Old BPM" software is tired and broken.
 It never worked for business users.
 Here's why.

 - Users are now deciding to buy software themselves.
 Old BPM was bought by your IT department, who didn't generally care about user experience - as long as it was made by a large/boring company.